The Role of Life Insurance in Your Financial Plan

 Find out the required documents, the time your insurer needs to process the claim, and whether you’re covered for the entire loss.
 Make copies of all documents and file them in a safe place.
 Also, be sure to keep a record of all your expenses; your insurance company may reimburse you for them if they are considered to be part of the claim.

 Finally, stay on top of the situation.
 Keep your insurer informed of the progress of its claims-paying mechanism.
-If the insurer won’t budge, contact your state insurance department to assist you with your complaint.
+If the insurer won’t budge, contact your state insurance department to assist you on how to file a complaint against a life insurance company.

 Your life insurance quotes are always free.